AMDphreak/tailwind-setup-instructions/README.md

 ## Option A: Use a public CDN

 Include this in the <head> section of the HTML: `<script src="https://cdn.tailwindcss.com"></script>`.
+When you import the script, Tailwind's script scans your HTML file and imports the individual Tailwind CSS classes your page uses.
 Importing from CDN is recommended for testing and drafting.
 Final production should use local Tailwind.
+This option requires you to use Tailwind from the HTML file.
+Using lots of Tailwind will cause your HTML file to get visually messy and large.
+A cleaner way to do this is using Tailwind in your CSS file with your own class names that combine Tailwind classes.
+To do this, use option B.

 ```html
 <html>